Neighbors concerned about Virginia Beach Boulevard after overnight crash

 VIRGINIA BEACH, Va.
-(WAVY) — Many of the pedestrians who regularly cross Virginia Beach Boulevard told 10 On Your Side, it is a nail biter almost every time they step on the road.
+(WAVY) — Several pedestrians who regularly cross Virginia Beach Boulevard told 10 On Your Side it is a nail biter almost every time they step on the road.

 They were not surprised to hear about the 77-year-old woman who, as of Thursday, is in critical condition in the hospital.
 She was hit by a car at the intersection of Virginia Beach Boulevard and Independence Boulevard on Wednesday, Dec.
 27.